ChrstphrHll/npc_gen/students/Malchor Tenyajn.md

 year: 1
 guild: Fiesn
 partyID: 81
+tags:
+- Genasi
+- Rouge
+- Exploration
+- 1st
+- Fiesn
 ---
 # Malchor Tenyajn
 ---
 ### Description
 - 1st year Genasi Rouge in Fiesn
-- curly red hair that's braided with turquoise ribbon (long), Pale Brown eyes, and water skin
+- curly red hair that's braided with turquoise ribbon (long), Amber eyes, and water skin
 - Is Affable and Regimental, and has Humanity as their ideal

 ### Organizations